 Sadness pervades Gone Again, as one would expect after a litany of losses.
 Yet, the songs’ themes, time and again, are about renewal, resilience, and persevering in the face of a fate that befalls us all.
 Smith explores these themes with stately grace and a poet’s curiosity, letting her voice meander from primal bellows to resigned whispers.
 The collection of musicians—most of whom had been with Smith since the beginning, supporting her wanderings—give the album a familiar sound and continuity.
 Like a well-functioning family, they’ve grown up together, learning to appreciate their individual strengths and quirks, all while working toward a cohesive whole.

 With my friend’s comment still nagging me, I went back and listened to Horses.
 While nothing can ever match the visceral, world-altering effect that album had on me as a teenager, listening to it side-by-side with Gone Again allowed me to assess it with a more critical ear.
 Smith’s vocals sound thinner and even girlish on Horses, while her voice on Gone Again has the strength and resonance of a mature artist.
-Similarly, the youthful anger and bravado of Smith’s ’70s albums are replaced on Gone Again by a weary, yet resolute, worldview.
-The sneering blasphemy of “Jesus died for somebody’s sins / But not mine” (from “Gloria”) is not nearly as risky as the plaintive vulnerability on “Farewell Reel”, wherein she’s a singer unsure of how to keep going when the one she loves has gone: “I don’t know why / But when it rains / It rains on me / The sky just opens / And when it rains / It pours”.
+The youthful anger and bravado of Smith’s ’70s albums are replaced on Gone Again by a weary, yet resolute, worldview.
+The sneering blasphemy of “Jesus died for somebody’s sins / But not mine” (“Gloria”) is not nearly as risky as the plaintive vulnerability on “Farewell Reel”, that of a singer unsure of how to keep going when the one she loves has gone: “I don’t know why / But when it rains / It rains on me / The sky just opens / And when it rains / It pours”.

-Grief isn’t something that can be repaired; it’s not something one gets over then is gone for good.
-Rather, grief makes space for emptiness in a strange paradox, incorporating it so that each revisit is familiar yet different and perhaps a little easier.
-Gone Again isn’t Patti Smith’s comeback album because, well, she never really went away.
-Its strength lies not in returning to the past but in knowing that the road ahead will surely be traveled again.
+Grief isn’t something that can be repaired, something you get over then is gone for good.
+Rather, in a strange paradox, grief makes a space for emptiness, incorporating it, so that each revisiting is familiar, but different, and perhaps a little easier.
+Gone Again isn’t Patti Smith’s comeback album, because she never really went away.
+The album’s strength lies not in returning to the past, but rather in the knowledge that the road ahead will surely be traveled again.